crypt4489/SMBReader/README.md

 Finish render instance based on minimum specs for both Vulkan and DX12
 - Create configuration struct for initialization of flat arrays and remove hardcoded bounds where appropriate (done).
 - Finish pipeline data updating and any skeleton functions (done)
-- Finish resource transition and layout management and create an image tracking and initialization (allow user to specify image layout, usage by function and specify depth and layers explicitly) (almost done)
+- Finish resource transition and layout management and create an image tracking and initialization (allow user to specify image layout, usage by function and specify depth and layers explicitly) (done)
 - Create mechanism for attachments layouts to be tracked and integrate with general image tracking pool (done)
-- Create feature request system and make it so user can query features request (while also maintaining minimum viable feature request for this layer)
-- Make robust all bounds checking, add failure designation to all possible failure (including integration with new vulkan failure designation and error handling)
 - Make shader graph have hardcoded bounds and cleanup initialization function for shader graph (no std::string, no separate allocators for shader graph and shader details, check shader bounds during compilation) (done)
 - Separate window/swapchain creation from instance creation and make it explciitly controllable by app layer (done)
 - Separate descriptor pool/heap creation and make it explicitly controllable by app layer and allow different heap/pool managers (done).
-- Separate all vulkan specific functions or things that need to know it's using vulkan to separate file with compile type linking.
-- Accurately handle fallback and failure designations at all levels.
-- Correct staging buffer uploads and make it use optimal alignment and make it so that big uploads via memory tag can be chunked and do batching control there.
+- Correct staging buffer uploads and make it use optimal alignment and make it so that big uploads via memory tag can be chunked and do batching control there (moved to later).
-- Fix all transfer/update command generation structures to be quicker and remove O(n) search (where applicable).
+- Fix all transfer/update command generation structures to be quicker and remove O(n) search (done).
-- Add destructor functions for various different handle creation and make use of the pool allocators.
+- Remove texture from vulkan layer and make the image views attachable to the render texture resource (done).
+- Make transitions and barrier view dependent and make it integrated so all subresources can be tracked (done).

 - Create separate GPU command streams and have them be selectable for submission.
 - Finish logging and error tracking in shader resource binding.
-- Remove texture from vulkan layer and make the image views attachable to the render texture resource.
+- Add destructor functions for various different handle creation and make use of the pool allocators.
+- Accurately handle fallback and failure designations at all levels.
+- Separate all vulkan specific functions or things that need to know it's using vulkan to separate file with compile type linking.
+- Create feature request system and make it so user can query features request (while also maintaining minimum viable feature request for this layer)
+- Make robust all bounds checking, add failure designation to all possible failure (including integration with new vulkan failure designation and error handling)
+- remove any stl crap
+- integrate tlsf allocator into durable storage container
+- setup batching for barriers in global sense

 Finish app level architecture
 - Finish OS systems in windows and remove bad design decisions